Autofocus Retrieval: An Effective Pipeline for Multi-Hop Question Answering With Semi-Structured Knowledge: Related work

 \paragraph{Retrieval with integrated domain- and task-specific fine-tuning of employed LLMs} Further methods fine-tune LLMs on training sets from the same distribution as test sets before conducting the retrieval procedure.
 At the cost of LLM interchangeability and applicability when suitable training sets are missing, this increases the potential of higher accuracy.
-MoR (\textbf{M}ixture \textbf{of} Structural-and-Textual \textbf{R}etrieval) \citep{Lei25} and mFAR (\textbf{m}ulti-\textbf{F}ield \textbf{A}daptive \textbf{R}etrieval) \citep{Li24} address semi-structured retrieval by decomposing documents into multiple fields, each indexed independently. \textit{MoR} frames retrieval in terms of three stages: planning, reasoning, and organizing, bridging graph traversal and text matching through path-based scoring.
+MoR (Mixture of Structural-and-Textual R) \citep{Lei25} and mFAR (multi-Field Adaptive Retrieval) \citep{Li24} address semi-structured retrieval by decomposing documents into multiple fields, each indexed independently. \textit{MoR} frames retrieval in terms of three stages: planning, reasoning, and organizing, bridging graph traversal and text matching through path-based scoring.
 Thereby, data are decomposed into fields and each field is scored separately against the query using lexical- and vector-based scorers.
 The reranking component adaptively predicts the importance of a field by conditioning on the document query. \textit{mFAR} \citep{Li24} also adaptively weights fields based on the query and generates the entire planning graph in one shot, avoiding repeated LLM calls.
 In contrast, \textit{PASemiQA} \citep{Yan25} repeatedly consults an agent which decides which action to take next, then performs the action to retrieve relevant information from the SKB that is used to determine the next action.
 In contrast to our incremental scope-expanding approach, if no node for an entity is found via keyword matching, a fixed number of VSS-based candidates is taken in each case.

 Property graph databases such as Neo4j and JanusGraph have gained widespread adoption in both academia and industry over the past decade.
 Cypher, a prominent query language for such systems, allows expressive querying of node and relationship patterns using constructs like MATCH, WHERE, and RETURN~\citep{Fra18}.
 Most recently, \textit{GraphRAFT} \citep{Cle25graphraft} was released in a preprint including evaluation on two STaRK test sets.
 It combines different fine-tuned LLMs with a Cypher engine.
 The first LLM identifies entities in an user query which are inserted in three different templates for one- and two-hop queries with up to two triplets.
 Another fine-tuned LLM selects the most suited queries, before they are executed to generate a joint subgraph.
 A third LLM ranks entities within this subgraph.
 The authors claim remarkable results on the synthetically generated PRIME dataset but also acknowledge the dependency on data-specific fine-tuning, while our approach leverages the ability of base LLMs to generate Cypher queries from natural language without fine-tuning.
 Additionally, without adaptation, AF-Retriever is more flexible as it does not build on a fixed query template with a restricted number of triplets and supports more syntax.